semanticdata/bamboo/README.md

 }
 ```

-All CSS variables are prefixed with --b so it's safe to use Bamboo CSS with your existing websites.
+All CSS variables are prefixed with `--b-` so it's safe to use Bamboo CSS with your existing websites.

 ## Credits
 - [new.css](https://github.com/xz/new.css): Bamboo is a fork of new.css